 There is a no more formative age for instilling a deep love of the natural world than childhood and Marghanita knows that.
 Use Marghanita's classes and books for inspiration and expand on her ideas to create programs of your own.
 Watch their imaginations explode with possibilities.
 Annie Kanda, Peachland Elementary

-Learning about the elements: Earth, Water, Air and Fire.
-This is powerful project that includes meditation, simple yoga moves, drawing, painting, sewing and storytelling in an effort to connect students with their body, their creativity and the natural environment.
-The project results in a personal collection of 4 meditation pebbles, a felt pouch to store them safely and a storybook all about the elements.
+Learning about the elements: earth, water, air and fire.
+This is a powerful project that includes meditation, simple yoga moves, drawing, painting, sewing and storytelling in an effort to connect students with their body, their creativity and the natural environment.
+The project results in a personal collection of four meditation pebbles, a felt pouch to store them safely and a storybook all about the elements.
 This contemporary and engaging approach to working with natural items found in nature is very adaptable for all ages and abilities.

-In this workshop we infuse Music, Art and Drama into a beautiful, colourful performance with an environmental message.
-Exploring the beautiful journey and habitat of the Butterfly and other insects through language, art, music, drama, math and science activities.
+In this workshop we infuse music, art and drama into a beautiful, colourful performance with an environmental message.
+We explore the beautiful journey and habitat of the butterfly and other insects through language, art, music, drama, math and science activities.
 Students will listen to a short piece of music by flautist Jon Sherman then design and create butterfly and dragonfly puppets and their very own musical instruments from nature.
 The students will use their creations to perform a short, environmental musical message to their fellow students.
 The stories and music teach us what we have forgotten in our busy urban lives, they remind us to bring peace and harmony into our lives, and bring to the forefront of our consciousness the importance of time spent reconnecting with nature.
-Butterfly Blue - Music performed by Jon Sherman: Through harmonies and images that enchant the heart and lilting rhythms that invoke the spirit, these original compositions take the listener on a healing journey of integration with the natural world.
-Inspired by the endangered Palos Verdes Blue Butterfly, this album is dedicated to all creatures, in this age of extinction, and their struggle for existence.
+Through harmonies and images that enchant the heart and lilting rhythms that invoke the spirit, Butterfly Blue, performed by Jon Sherman, are original compositions take the listener on a healing journey of integration with the natural world.
+Inspired by the endangered Palos Verdes blue butterfly, this album is dedicated to all creatures, in this age of extinction and their struggle for existence.

 The fallen branch was once part of the living tree - a story in itself.
 Now we are giving new life to the fallen branch with the help of a child's imagination.
 The child creates their very own stick character and creates a story around their character(s).
 The responsibility of sourcing their own stick allows the child to take ownership over the activity and encourages their imagination to "see" a certain little person waiting to be discovered in the stick.
-The purpose of creating the Stick People is to celebrate our own uniqueness and our collective oneness.
+The purpose of creating the stick people is to celebrate our own uniqueness and our collective oneness.
 We are all equal and beautiful.
-Storytelling with nature art offers students a beautiful and enriching way to express themselves creatively and provides a fun, exciting and joyful journey of getting back in touch with ourselves, the land, and our cultural roots.
+Storytelling with nature art offers students a beautiful and enriching way to express themselves creatively and provides a fun, exciting and joyful journey of getting back in touch with ourselves, the land and our cultural roots.
 We can learn to accept, respect and appreciate our cultural differences through creative storytelling.
-"Without our differences we can never know the meaning of understanding." -Simon Lucas Nuu Chah Nulth Elde Curriculum Connections: Visual Arts, Language Arts, Aboriginal Art and teachings, Science ( Biology; Environment), Social and emotional learning (Love, compassion, mindfulness, honor, and respect).
-Grades K, 1, 2 ,3
+Curriculum connections to visual arts, language arts, Aboriginal art and teachings, science (biology, environment), social and emotional learning (love, compassion, mindfulness, honour and respect).
+Grades K-3.